Teldrin89/flask-test/README.md

 url so that both `url_for('index')` or `url_for('blog.index')` will work generating the same `/` URL either way.
 ### Blog - Index
+The index page will show all of the blog posts starting from most recent one.
+For a logged user the `header` block adds link to the `create` view.
+When a logged user will see the post that they are the author there will also be an "Edit" link to the `update` view for that post.
+This page will be built with Jinja and will utilize some of it's control structures like `loop.last` to display line after each post except the last one.
+### Blog - Create